Remembria/Remembria/README.md

 - Become a professor
 - Write / work on an influential paper
 - Win a national volleyball tournament + play volleyball with coach Donny
-- Join a design team
+- Join a engineering / computer science design team
-- Implement a robot's motion with machine learning
+- Implement a physical robot with deep learning

 I love volleyball 🏐